TRIPS: COUNCIL WORK

-Additional issues are being discussed on an ad hoc basis, such as access to medicines and public health, climate change, electronic commerce, the enforcement of intellectual property rights, intellectual property and innovation and issues of particular interest to LDCs.
+Additional issues are being discussed on an ad hoc basis, such as access to medicines and public health, climate change, electronic commerce, the enforcement of intellectual property rights, intellectual property and innovation, intellectual property and the public interest, and issues of particular interest to LDCs.

 The Council is also a forum for clarifying or interpreting provisions of the TRIPS Agreement.
-Members occasionally bring such issues before the Council in order to share information or clarify certain issues.
-To the extent issues involve differences between WTO members, the aim is, whenever possible, to resolve them without the need for recourse to dispute settlement.
+Members occasionally raise issues before the Council for information-sharing purposes or to discuss the application of the Agreement in a particular context.
+To the extent these issues involve differences between WTO members, the aim is, whenever possible, to resolve them without the need for recourse to dispute settlement.

 IGO observer status